ethandb23/fitness-tracker/README.md

-# Fitness-Tracker
+<h1>Fitness Tracker</h1>

-# Description:
+<h2>Description:</h2>
-## The fitness tracker app is an innovative web-based application that is designed with the aim of assisting users in achieving their fitness goals.
+<p>The fitness tracker app is an innovative web-based application that is designed with the aim of assisting users in achieving their fitness goals.
 The application has a user-friendly interface that makes it easy to use and navigate.
 The app's primary features include tracking daily exercises, recording daily meals, monitoring the user's weight, and keeping track of the user's progress over time.
-The app utilizes the latest technologies and programming languages such as React, Bootstrap, JavaScript, and authentication to ensure it is efficient and secure.
+The app utilizes the latest technologies and programming languages such as React, Bootstrap, JavaScript, and authentication to ensure it is efficient and secure.</p>

 <ul>This was a group project completed during a 1-week sprint.
 My teammates were: